Home Service Marketing Benchmarks: What Should You Actually Be Paying Per Lead?

 LocaliQ analyzed 3,211 US-based home services campaigns running on Google and Microsoft Ads from April 2024 through March 2025.
 The report uses medians rather than means, which gives you a more accurate picture by filtering out the outliers that skew averages.

 Two macro trends are driving the numbers.
 High interest rates and low housing inventory mean fewer people are moving.
 Instead, homeowners are investing in renovations and repairs, which is pushing demand (and ad costs) up across most trades.
+For a deeper look at which trades are growing fastest in 2026, see our breakdown by BLS, IBISWorld, and Angi data.

 The overall home services average cost per click is $7.85 and the average cost per lead is $90.92.
 But those averages hide massive variation by trade.